A Holistic Approach to Optimal Oral Health — 8 Core Elements

 7. Address other potential causes of tooth erosion.

 Excessive use of whitening treatments and abrasive toothpastes, grinding of teeth, gum recession, and aggressive brushing can all contribute to eroding dentin.
-There is a cure for all of these.
+These can all be avoided.

 Use a toothbrush with medium to soft bristles, and learn how to brush optimally.
 Most dentists recommend the Bass Method — our Bamboo Toothbrush is specifically designed for this method with a unique bristle pattern, shape and spacing specifically designed to get into the gum line (brushing at a 45-degree angle).